phrdang/phrdang.github.io/ed-portfolio.md

 | The instructor encouraged student questions. | 6.45 | 6.04 |
 | I would recommend this instructor to others. | 6.27 | 5.93 |
 | Considering both the limitations and possibilities of the subject matter and the course, how would you rate the overall effectiveness of this graduate student instructor? | 6.48 | 6.03 |

+## Outstanding GSI Award for Data Science
+May 2025 | Berkeley, CA

+- For excellent service as a TA for DATA C88C and DATA 101 at UC Berkeley

 ## Head Teaching Assistant for CS 88 at UC Berkeley
 Jan 2025 - May 2025 | Berkeley, CA